VTrider/statsgate/README.md

 Make sure to run the powershell script to compile new protobuf headers if the schema changes.

+## Contributing Stats

+Just make a folder in the sessions folder with your known nick and add stat files to it, feel free to send a PR!

 The name is a VSR joke from when players stopped playing out of fear of their winrate decreasing after F9bomber started publishing stats.